 Comprehensive loss consists of net loss and other comprehensive loss and represents the change in equity which results from transactions and events from sources other than the Company's shareholders.
 For the periods presented, comprehensive loss includes holding gains and losses from financial instruments classified as available-for-sale.

 New standards adopted during the year

-Effective July 1, 2013, the following standards were adopted but have had no material impact on the consolidated financial statements:
+Effective July 1, 2014, the following standards were adopted but did not have a material impact on the consolidated financial statements.